DanLeEpicMan/website/content/writing/adjusted-score-notes.md

 {% admonition(type='question', title='Assumption: Purely Average Score') %}
 All judges have a score which they would consistently give to any idealized average project.
 This "purely average score" is unique to each judge.
 {% end %}
 The existence of an "idealized average project" is dubious, but we set those details aside.
 The reason for this assumption is so we can explain why judges use different parts of the score spectrum.
 Suddenly, we can now say that one person's 7/10 may be someone else's 5/10.

 We will use $\mu_j$ as a stand-in for this "purely average score".
+This is objectionable for our toy dataset, since the judges were evaluating finalists, not all projects in the club, thus $\mu_j$ is a biased estimate (recall: survivorship bias).
+I acknowledge this concern, but we had a good reason for using this average that I will not elaborate on.

 {% admonition(type='question', title='Assumption: Judge Variability') %}
 The judges whose individual points are most informative, hence possesses the least statistical noise, use a wider spectrum of the scores.